During COVID-lockdown, one of the challenges is to understand how to smart work as best as possible.

 - It can flush all offline commits to the SVN server, keeping the same detail level for each commit.

-- It can also be updated, with any new change present into SVN server (by issuing a “rebase”).
+- It can also be updated, with any new change present in the SVN server (by issuing a “rebase”).

 The only drawback I read about is: